Our Complete Guide to Critical Illness Cover

 - To protect your mortgage liability.

-- To provide a lump sum to be used by your family or dependants.
+- To provide a lump sum to be used by your family or dependents.

 - To enable you to look after your children if they got a critical illness.